vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Introduction

 Second, the database systems managing the states of individual components are oblivious to how components exchange events to complete a transaction spanning multiple components~\cite{data_outside}.
 In other words, they are unaware of the global structure of multi-component transactions or the data contained in the events representing the intermediate transaction states.
 In addition, a database system typically does not allow multiple asynchronous components to interact with the same database within the context of a single ACID transaction.
 Therefore, database systems cannot achieve ACID properties~\cite{berstein87} for multi-component transactions on their own.

 Third, existing distributed commit frameworks (e.g., via OpenXA \cite{specification1991distributed}) require writing commit protocol phases explicitly in the application code.
-Besides being a challenging task for developers, this method deviates from the asynchronous message abstraction and breaks the desired state encapsulation of EDAs.
-Hence, they are rarely employed in practice in EDAs~\cite{vldb2021}.
+Besides being a challenging task for developers, this method deviates from the asynchronous event abstraction and breaks the desired state encapsulation of EDMAs.
+Hence, they are rarely employed in practice~\cite{vldb2021}.